VermeilChan/VAE/README.md

 - This option scans the current directory and subdirectories for `.gma` and `.bin` files and extracts them using `fastgmad`.
   - Navigate to the `Extracted-Addons` folder, and copy the folders to your Garry's Mod directory.
 Enjoy your addons!
-  - If you want to free up some space, you can remove the `Leftover` folder, which contains the `.gma` and `.bin` and archives.

 #### Option 2: Extract Archives

 - This option scans the current directory for archive files (e.g., `.zip`, `.rar`, `.7z`, `.tar`) and extracts them.

-- The original archive files are moved to the `Leftover` directory after extraction.
+- If you want to free up some space, you can remove the `Leftover` folder, which contains the `.gma` and `.bin` and archives.

 ## Building VAE